-Mercury is the only metal to exist in a liquid state in room temperature and standard pressure.
+Mercury is the only metal to exist in a liquid state at room temperature and standard pressure.

 Trivia Question: How does cancer in living organisms come about?

 Answer: Cancer comes about as a result of corrupt or defective cells in the body.
 Instead of dying, these cells multiply fast and over time they become a tumor.
-These abnormal cells that are supposed to die growing back like normal cells is cancer.
+These abnormal cells that are supposed to die growing back like normal cells are called cancerous cells.

 Trivia Question: What happens if a human being is put in a room with zero gravity?

 Answer: You will experience weightlessness and simply float around.